gmhafiz/go-locate-ip/Readme.md

 Flags are available for `lml-client.go`.

-If you are running the server on the internet, please check if the port `8088` is not firewalled and yu have he correct IP address.
+If you are running the server on the internet, please check if the port `8088` is not firewalled and you have the correct IP address.

 ```
 -t <type of connection> // defaults to tcp